gromdimon/beLLM/README.md

 ## Project Overview

 The beLLM is a character-level language model trained on a collection of belarusian poems and prose.
-First inspired by the [nanoGPT](https://github.com/karpathy/nanoGPT) by `Andrej Karpathy`.
-The model architecture is based on the [GPT-2](https://github.com/openai/gpt-2) by `OpenAI`.
+First inspired by the [nanoGPT](https://github.com/karpathy/nanoGPT) by `Andrej Karpathy`, the model architecture was based on the [GPT-2](https://github.com/openai/gpt-2) by `OpenAI`.
-The data was manually collected and preprocessed.
+The data for training was manually collected and preprocessed.
 The model was trained on a single GPU GeForce GTX 1080 Ti for 1000 epochs.

 This repository contains the following core folders&files:
 - `model.py`: The main file with the model architecture and training loop.